+Culture Shock occurs where individuals encounter a different culture and experience a major disruption of their normal assumptions about social values and behavior.
 Culture Shock is common among groups who have opted for immigration and can sometimes affect whole societies if they are swept up in rapid social change.
+Culture Shock is experienced by individuals who travel to a very different society and discover cultural ideas and practices that differ very much from their own.
 The concept of culture shock has been applied to the experiences of aboriginal people following colonial contact.
-A person from Europe or US does experience culture shock when she takes a taxi ride from the airport.
-Culture shock because the driver dodges cars, cows, monkeys dogs, and pedestrians in traffic.
+A person from Europe or US does experience culture shock when she takes a taxi ride from the airport in many countries.
+It would be culture shock because the driver has to dodge cars, cows, monkeys, dogs, and pedestrians in the traffic.

 What you think is gross may be